-Competition rules in Portugal are enforced by an independent agency, the Portuguese Competition Authority ("AdC").
+Competition rules in Portugal are enforced by an independent agency, AdC.
 To that end, AdC enjoys of a number of sanctioning, supervisory and regulatory powers which include investigative prerogatives to perform inquiries of legal representatives of companies or associations of companies, request documents or information and conduct searches at business and non-business premises, including private domiciles.
+AdC is expected to strengthen its investigation powers shortly as a result of the upcoming implementation of the Directive (EU) 2019/1 of the European Parliament and of the Council of 11 December 2018 to empower the competition authorities of the Member States to be more effective enforcers and to ensure the proper functioning of the internal market.
+AdC will notably gain the power to access any technological device, including smartphones, tablets, or cloud servers, to seize evidence in antitrust investigations, whereas thus far AdC has only inspected computers.

-It may also impose severe fines on companies and individuals that do not comply with competition rules.
-Penalties can amount to 10 per cent. of a group's annual turnover or 10 per cent. of an individual's annual income.
+AdC may also impose fines on companies and individuals that do not comply with EU and Portuguese competition rules.
+Penalties can amount to 10 per cent. of a group's annual turnover or 10 per cent. of an individual's annual income in the previous year.